 4. Get PPC Organized

-Structure matters in PPC, and it matters for SEO too.
+Structure matters in PPC, and it matters for E-Commerce SEO too.
 If your content is scattered all over the place on your site without any real structure, you will be working against your other efforts to improve organic traffic.

 Search engines prefer structure when crawling your site.
 Put simply, it means that your most important content should be at the top of your site, and everything else should flow from that top-level infrastructure.